Where Banks Are Hiring

 U.S. banks have shed tens of thousands of jobs in recent years.
 Still, even those that are pruning staff in some areas are ramping up in specific business lines or markets to generate new revenues.
 Here's a look at who's hiring and where.

-Law & Regulation'Banks Are a Fed-Protected Monopoly': Comments of the Week
+Law & Regulation'Adversarial Regulation Is Good Regulation': Comments of the Week